48 kos parikrama

 The 48 kos parikrama is a parikrama (a circumbabulatory pilgrimage) of various Mahabharata-related and other Vedic-era tirthas (Hindu sacred sites) around the Hindu holy city of Kurukshetra in the state of Haryana, India.

 Associated with Krishna and the Mahabharata, it is an important place of pilgrimage for Hindus.
 It is one of three major pilgrimages related to Krishna in North India, the others being the "Braj parikarma" in Mathura in Uttar Pradesh state and "Dwarka parkarma" at Dwarkadhish Temple in Gujarat state.

 Kurukshetra Development Board

 Kurukshetra Development Board (KDB) was established to develop the 48 Kos Parikrama of Kurukshetra, its tirthas and related activities.

 Main sites

-Hindu and Jain pilgrimage
+Hindu pilgrimage

 Brahma Sarovar is the focal site of this circuit, which can be subdivided into various other itineraries.
+At least 182 Mahabharta era pilgrimage sites have been identified within the 48 kos parikrama.